New Year’s Resolutions for Entertaining

 9. Revisit Your Idea of a “Party”

 A party, according to Webster’s, is simply a social gathering.
-So, if your idea of a party is no fewer than six people, four kinds of liquor, and music, think again.
-A party can just be dinner in with three friends, followed by a movie and popcorn; a wine and cheese night with your sisters; a potluck dinner party for five couples and all the kids; or an all-out birthday celebration hosted by three friends at a restaurant.
+So, if your idea of a party is no fewer than six people, some liquor, and some music, think again.
+A party can just be dinner in with three friends, followed by a movie and popcorn; a potluck dinner party for five couples and all the kids; or an all-out birthday celebration hosted by three friends at a restaurant.
 Whenever you’re with friends, it’s a party.

 8. Spice Up the Décor